Fall 2011 - Summer 2012

 For more information, see Freshman Program - General (30 credits).

+Revision, August 2011.
+Start of revision.
 The Bachelor of Arts Freshman Program is designed to ensure that students gain a broad foundation for the three-year degree program.
-It is comprised of 24-30 credits in one of three program options.
+It is comprised of 24-30 credits in one of two program options.
 In the "En français" or French option, students choose up to 18 credits from a variety of courses conducted in French.
-These credits may be comprised wholly of ...
+These ...

 For more information, see Freshman Program - French (30 credits).